vempatisriram6-dev/Capstone-Project/README.md

   * Unit Testing
   * Trivy security Scanning
   * Image push to Docker Hub
-* Deployed the apllication to AWS EC2
+* Deployed the application to AWS EC2
 * Verified deployment using healthchecks
 * implemented rollback mechanism for failures
  ---